onepf/OpenIAB/README.md

 Receipt Verification on Server
 ---------------------

 1. Create OpenIabHelper with "Skip signature verification" option and no publicKeys.
-If you specify no publicKeys and forget VERIFY_SKIP options IabHelper will throw
+If you specify no publicKeys and forget VERIFY_SKIP option, an IllegalArgumentException will be thrown

     ```java
     Options opts = new OpenIabHelper.Options();